Private wealth disputes solicitors

 The deceased will need to have been domiciled in the UK and you’ll need to be one of the people entitled to claim:

-• A divorced spouse or civil partner of the deceased, as long as you haven’t married or entered into a civil partnership with someone else
+- A former spouse or civil partner of the deceased, as long as you haven’t married or entered into a civil partnership with someone else

-• Someone who lived with the deceased for at least two years before they died
+- Someone who lived with the deceased for at least two years before they died, as if they were married or in a civil partnership.

-• Someone who was being cared for by the deceased, before they died
+- Someone who was being maintained by the deceased, immediately before they died

 If you are claiming as a spouse or civil partner – or in some specific cases as a former spouse or civil partner – the court considers what financial provision it would be reasonable for you to receive in the circumstances, whether or not you actually need it for your maintenance.
 In all other cases the court considers what provision would be reasonable for you to receive for your maintenance.